jestjs/jest/docs/ExpectAPI.md

 ### `.toMatchObject(object)`

 Use `.toMatchObject` to check that a JavaScript object matches a subset of the properties of an object.
+Works recursively, looking for a match no matter how deep in the object it lives.

 ```js
 const houseForSale = {